A local depth measure for general data: Concluding Remarks

 In this paper, we introduced a local depth measure, IDLD, suitable for data in a general Banach space with low computational burden.
 It is an exploratory data analysis tool, which can be used in any statistical procedure that seeks to study local phenomena.
 From the theoretical perspective, local depths are expected to be generalizations of a global depth measure.
 Our proposal has this property.
-Additionally, they are expected to inherit good properties from global depths: this point has been overlooked for local depths.
+Additionally, they are expected to inherit good properties from global depths, this point has been deeply analyzed in this work.
 Strong consistency results for the local depth and local depth regions have been proved.

-From the practical point of view, we explored the use of local depth measures in cluster analysis, introducing a simple clustering procedure.
-The first stage is to split into $k$ groups the $\alpha$ local inner region.
-The points are assigned to the closest group of the $\alpha$ local inner region.
-The flexibility of shape of the groups made up by the points in the $\alpha$ local inner region, produces a flexibility of the shapes in the groupings of the entire space.
-Computational experiments reflect this fact by showing an extraordinary performance under a wide range of clustering configurations.
+From a practical point of view, we explored the use of local depth measures as a powerful tool for describing datasets, specifically if current multimodal distributions and also their use in classification problems show better performance than the use of global depths.

+A natural extension of this work is to explore classification strategies similar to $DD^G$ classifiers based on local depth similar to those proposed in Cuesta-Albertos et al. \cite{CFD17}, but it goes beyond the scope of this paper.